normanyahq/normanyahq.github.io/12306Description/description.md

     According to observation, images of the same category are more likely to be picked into one CAPTCHA, even if they are not in the target category in the CAPTCHA.
 For example, in the first image, the target category is "hanger", and image 1 and 8 both belong to "wire".
 In the second image, the target is "button", and image 7 and 8 belong to "mosquito coil".

-    These are not incidents, since there are about 600 categories, the probability P(6 image are from different categories)=2.5% (similar to Birthday Paradox), but the real statistic is significantly higher than this.
+    These are not incidents, since there are about 600 categories, the probability P(6 images are all from different categories)=2.5% (similar to Birthday Paradox Problem), but the real statistic is significantly higher than this.
 This may be related to the random strategy of the website.
+It is a useful prior for clustering.

     According to this character, we can do clustering on the image sets by building an undirected graph model: the images are vertices, and the if two images show in one image, there's an edge between them, and the weight is the number of times that two images show together.